I don’t know everything, but I am willing to be open minded and learn.

 Researchers who’ve tried to induce depressive symptoms in normal subjects by lowering their endogenous serotonin levels (through a well-known dietary trick) have consistently been unable to do so.
 (E.g., Salomon et al., “Lack of behavioral effects of monoamine depletion in healthy subjects,” Biological Psychiatry, 1 January 1997, 41:1, 58–64.)
 This elementary result is rarely discussed.”

 So, in answer to that question, “Do I have a chemical imbalance?”
 The answer might be yes.
 But it doesn’t mean that those chemicals are the cause of your emotions, depression, or anxiety.
 If this was an exact science then there would be a way to measure chemistry and prescribe the right amount of chemicals to balance the system.
-But not only is there no way to effectively measure, but there is no guaranteed correlation with making you feel different.
+Not only is there no way to effectively measure, but there is no guaranteed correlation with making you feel different.
 You are likely to have as much luck by taking a placebo.

 So where are those emotions coming from?
 Those imbalanced chemicals and emotions, might just be byproducts from a negative thoughts or belief running through your head.
 For practical exercises for changing the negative thoughts and beliefs try the Free Sessions of the Self Mastery Course.

-What I do know is that each person has to make their own choices.
 This article is not a case against medication.
 Mastering your mind and emotions is a challenge, and if medication helps people in challenging times, then good.
 For others, it may not be the whole solution they are looking for, and they may want to expand their inquiry into changing the negative thoughts and false beliefs as these can be a cause of emotions as well.